 BOMB DISPOSAL TEAM

-The Martin County Sheriff’s Bomb Disposal Team is comprised of five highly trained hazardous devices technicians, also known as bomb technicians.
+The Martin County Sheriff’s Bomb Disposal Team is comprised of four highly trained hazardous devices technicians, also known as bomb technicians.

 Members of the Bomb Disposal Team are required to attend the Hazardous Devices School (HDS) in Huntsville, Alabama held at the US Army Redstone Arsenal.
 HDS is the only school in the country that trains and certifies bomb technicians.
 HDS is run jointly by the Department of Defense, US Army and the FBI.
 In addition, each Bomb Tech is required to be certified in Hazardous Materials.

 In order to maintain and demonstrate proficiency in these fields, all FBI Certified Bomb Techs are required to return to HDS every three years for 40 hours of advanced training to be recertified as Bomb Technicians.
 Bomb technicians are also required to complete monthly training, 40 hours of school per year and maintain their HazMat certification, which includes an annual physical.